 - Your prior tax year covered a 12-month period

-How Can You Calculate Estimated Taxes?
+How Can You Calculate Estimated Quarterly Taxes?

-Here are two methods to calculate estimated taxes:
+You might be wondering, “How much tax will I pay?”
+There are two methods to calculate estimated taxes:

-1. Safe Harbor Estimated Tax
+1. Safe Harbor

 If you expect to owe estimated taxes, the easiest way to calculate the amount is to rely on the safe harbor.
-Under the safe harbor, you won’t owe any interest or penalties if your equal, quarterly tax payments — plus any other withholding — constitute at least the amount of your tax from your prior year’s tax return.
+Under the safe harbor, you won’t face any interest or penalties if your equal, quarterly tax payments — plus any other withholding — constitute at least the amount of your taxes for tax year 2021.

-2. 90 Percent of Taxes Due Estimated Tax
+2. 90 Percent of Taxes Due

-How Does Withholding Affect Estimated Tax Payments?
+How Does Withholding Affect Estimated Quarterly Tax Payments?

 If you have a job that withholds money from your paychecks for taxes, that money counts toward the amount you have to pay in estimated taxes.
-For example, if each quarter you need to pay $4,000 but your employer withholds only $2,500, you will need to pay $1,500 in estimated taxes each quarter.
+For example, if for each quarter you need to pay $4,000 but your employer withholds only $2,500, you will need to pay $1,500 in estimated taxes each quarter.

 How Should You Report Payments on Your Income Taxes?

-What are the Penalties for Underpayment of Estimated Taxes?
+What Are the Penalties for Underpayment of Estimated Taxes?